TodePond/TodePondDotCom/wikiblogarden/academia/natural-code/submitted/readme.md

 A huge amount of joy gained.
 All those moments of cross-continental cross-generational collaboration are not ones that I ever plan to forget.
 Not to mention all the things I learned and the skills I practised for the first time.

 Would I recommend this for everyone?
 Certainly not.
 But I would encourage you to dabble, at the very least.
-I truly believe that the most satisfying and rounded work comes from [blending fields](https://www.todepond.com/wikiblogarden/blending/), science, art, academia, and fun and pain and all the rest.
+I truly believe that the most satisfying and rounded work comes from [blending fields](https://www.todepond.com/wikiblogarden/blending/), science, art, academia, fun pain, and all the rest.

 Whatever code you speak in, there's a Bloody Lot of good that can come from learning a new language every now and then.